At Mend, we believe that the best massages are uniquely designed for each client.

 A trigger point is an palpable nodule in a taut muscle band.
 It can be painful at all times or only painful when pressed.
 It can cause pain locally, and it can cause pain far away from the actual nodule.

 Trigger point therapy addresses these nodules by specifically pinpointing them and applying careful pressure.
-While we at Mend do not often do sessions of only trigger point therapy, we often incorporate it.
-Each of us has a slightly different style to address them, but we both require a steady stream of information from you to us.
+Each of us has a slightly different style to address the nodules, but we both require a steady stream of information from you to us during the treatment.